hi-techno-barrio/Encoder/README.md

 This is an encoder library which is compliant to different

+quadrature encoder brands .
+The software libraries both ported to C++ and Python .

-quadrature encoder brands please feel free to use it.
+Please feel free to use it.

 The library use to detect acceleration, rpm, speed and direction